boltabandoned/bolt-facebook-embeds/README.md

-Facebook Like, Comments and Pages
+Facebook Embeds
 ====================

 This extension adds three twig functions with named arguments.
 Use as many or as few arguments as you like.
-The arguments map very closely to facebooks own documented methods, see the following for more info:
+The arguments map very closely to facebooks own documented arguments, see the following for more info:

 https://developers.facebook.com/docs/plugins/like-button